 Rice needs a complete game.
 Each phase — offense, defense and special teams — need to come together and play at a level they’ve proven themselves capable of playing.
 And they need to do it for four quarters.

 And even if none of those things happen to the degree they’d like, they need to find a way.
 They must.
-They gotta win.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+They gotta win.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.